-When it comes to the world of mountain bike dirt jump and pump track riding, on first glance it might appear that all bikes are the same – small, burly hardtail frames with minimal gears and one brake.
+When it comes to the world of mountain bike dirt jump and pump track riding, at first glance it might appear that all bikes are the same – small, burly hardtail frames with minimal gears and one brake.

 But look a bit closer and it turns out that there are a few areas of the bike to consider before buying a dirt jumper:

 - Is the frame aluminium or steel?
-The former will be lighter, the latter more forgiving.
+The former will be lighter, the latter more forgiving

 - Does it have MTB or BMX cranks?
-Steel BMX cranks will be bombproof (and allow smaller chainrings), but the MTB alternatives are still pretty strong and often lighter.
+Steel BMX cranks will be bombproof (and allow smaller chainrings) but the MTB alternatives are still pretty strong and often lighter

 - Does it have a big-brand dirt-specific fork?
-You’ll need one, as a standard MTB fork or a cheap alternative might be too long and won’t take the big hits of those massive jumps you aren’t always going to get right.
+You’ll need one, as a standard MTB fork or a cheap alternative might be too long and won’t take the big hits of those massive jumps you aren’t always going to get right

 Of course, it’s always worth evaluating the full bike spec too, but most dirt bikes are pretty much indestructible and spare parts are reasonably cheap anyway, so don’t sweat too much over the build.
-Here are the best dirt jump mountain bikes you can buy in 2021.

 1. Airdrop Fade